esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 Train a sparse autoencoder with 4xN input units, 200 hidden units, and 4xN output units.
 In our starter code, we have provided a function for initializing the parameters.
 We initialize the biases $$b^{(l)}_i$$ to zero, and the weights $$W^{(l)}_{ij}$$ to random numbers drawn uniformly from the interval $$\left[-\sqrt{\frac{6}{n_{\rm in}+n_{\rm out}+1}},\sqrt{\frac{6}{n_{\rm in}+n_{\rm out}+1}}\,\right]$$, where $$n_{in}$$ is the fan-in (the number of inputs feeding into a node) and $$n_{out}$$ is the fan-out (the number of units that a node feeds into).

 ** Visualization **
-After training the autoencoder, use display_network.m to visualize the learned weights.
-(See train.m, Step 5.).
+After training the autoencoder, you can use `display_network` to visualize the learned weights.

 </div>{: .notice--blank}

 **Exercise**
 <div markdown="1">

-  1. Code
+  1. Run your full implementation on a reduced dataset.
+  2. Perform the visualization in order to see the learned weights.
+  3. Compare the results with using the full dataset.

 </div>{: .notice--info}